| Title: | Sparse VAR (Vector Autoregression) / VECM (Vector Error Correction Model) Estimation |

 time elapsed time for the estimation

-Compute the Froebenius norm of M
+Compute the Frobenius norm of m

 the matrix (real or complex valued) |